openmarmot/simple-ecr-container-flask-rest/README.md

 - run build_and_push_to_ecr.sh to build the docker container and push it to ECR

 ### Kubernetes Deploy
 - k3s/kubectl-apply.sh is a simple deployment aimed at a k3s host.
-It expects the amazon ecr setup i document in my tech-notes repo
+- It is designed to work with a K3s server deployed with this template [k3s with aws ecr](https://github.com/openmarmot/ansible-stuff/blob/main/fedora-k3s-with-aws-ecr.yml)